 There are 3 easy ways to improve the effectiveness of Web Push Notification:

 You sent a notification to your 10,000 subscribers and seeing only 5000 subscribers viewed the notification, and only 500 clicked the notifications.
 This is a 50% View Rate, a 5% Click Rate (Clicks/Sent), or 10% Click Through Rate (Click/View).
 You are looking to increase your view rate, and Click Rates/Click Through Rates, and wondering what you can do?

 What can you do increase your reach & click rates for Web Push Notifications?

 - Specify A Higher Expiration Time:

-Let us understand few factors that determine the View Rate of your Web Push Notifications.
+Let us understand a few factors that determine the View Rate of your Web Push Notifications.
 A notification that is sent is delivered to online users who have an open browser.
 The browser cloud messaging service will try to deliver the notification if you are back online within a certain time.

 This can be specified in the Expiration Time Advanced option in PushEngage.
 If the user comes online on the subscribed browser before Expiration time for notification it would be shown to the user.
 If it is not a time-sensitive push notification, then specifying a Higher expiration time will result in higher views.

-The expiration time also serves another purpose in improving user experience.
-For time sensitive offers, this ensures that an offer or coupon that is sent in notification is not shown to user post it expiration.
+The expiration time also serves another purpose in improving the user experience.
+For time-sensitive offers, this ensures that an offer or coupon that is sent in the notification is not shown to user post it expiration.

-Keep in mind if you specify a very high expiration time then you may be in scenario where your user will get too many of the old notifications.
-We have a frequency capping available to avoid that scenario and you can limit the number of notifications shown by your site to user in PushEngage.
+Keep in mind if you specify a very high expiration time then you may be in a scenario where your user will get too many of the old notifications.
+We have a frequency capping available to avoid that scenario and you can limit the number of notifications shown by your site to the user in PushEngage.